Mahad410/taotnpwaft/website/WEBSITE.md

 Switcher to turn on/off Light / Dark Mode

-`Logged in` gives priveledges to user:
+`Logged in` gives privileges to user:
 Users set as an admin will be able to:
 Users set as a moderator will be able to:
 [] Add other users/members as 'friends' // Friend Request